amazon-ion/ion-schema/docs/cookbook/sql-decimals.md

 Using `DECIMAL(5,2)` as our example again, we can model a _compatible_ precision and scale like this:
 ```
 type::{
-  scale: [min, 2],
+  exponent: [-2, max],
-  // Scale is not fixed, so we cannot use the `precision` constraint.
+  // Exponent is not fixed, so we cannot use the `precision` constraint.
 Must use `valid_values` instead.
   valid_values: range::[ -999.99, 999.99 ],
 }
 ```